 For journey suggestions, recipes and extra perception on Italian tradition, join NCS’s Unlocking Italy newsletter.
-This eight-part information could have you packing your luggage very quickly.
+This eight-part information can have you packing your baggage very quickly.

-Once he’d selected Puglia, the primarily rural area that stretches down into the heel of Italy’s boot, after viewing on-line properties, an expat good friend launched him to an American actual property marketing consultant dwelling within the space, who directed him towards Nardò, a quiet city simply inland from the coast.
+Once he’d selected Puglia, the primarily rural area that stretches down into the heel of Italy’s boot, after viewing on-line properties, an expat pal launched him to an American actual property guide residing within the space, who directed him towards Nardò, a quiet city simply inland from the coast.

 “The house was listed for 138,000 euros ($153,000) but I negotiated and paid €100,000 ($111,000).
 I put in another 3,800 euros to restyle it to my liking and give it a fresh look,” he tells NCS.